Learn & Grow/Health & Wellness/11 of the Best Rehabilitation Exercises for Back Pain

 Health & Wellness

-Primary Causes of Back Pain
+Primary Causes of Back Pain in Seniors

-Back pain can have numerous sources, but seniors typically suffer from the degeneration of joints in the spine, causing osteoarthritis and spinal stenosis.
-Osteoarthritis is the most common type of arthritis.
-It occurs when the cartilage in spinal joints wears down, leaving bones unprotected against each other.
-This bone-on-bone rubbing causes damage to the bones themselves, as well as inflammation and muscle spasms, which add to the severity of back pain.
-Spinal Stenosis is commonly experienced by older adults.
+Spinal Stenosis is also commonly experienced by older adults.
 It’s caused by the narrowing of the bone channel occupied by the spinal cord and nerves, which puts pressure on the nerves.
-When the lower back develops lumbar stenosis, the spinal nerve roots in the low back become compressed and produce symptoms of sciatica—tingling, weakness, or numbness that radiates from the low back and into the buttocks and legs.
+When the lower back develops lumbar stenosis, the spinal nerve roots in the lower back become compressed and produce symptoms of sciatica—tingling, weakness, or numbness that radiates from the lower back and into the buttocks and legs.
 This often gets worse with activity, which leads people to avoid movement and exercise.

-Stretches to Alleviate Back Pain
+Stretches for Seniors to Help Alleviate Back Pain

 1. Bridges